-What to Look for When Buying an Umbrella
+Questions to Ask When Buying an Umbrella

-Secondly, the umbrella should have the same coverage trigger (occurrence or claims-made) as your primary general liability policy.
+- Coverage trigger.
+Your umbrella should have the same coverage trigger (occurrence or claims-made) as your primary general liability policy.
 If the primary liability policy applies on an occurrence basis, the umbrella should apply on an occurrence basis as well.
 Likewise, you should purchase a claims-made umbrella if your primary general liability policy is claims-made.

 An umbrella policy should cover all of the people and entities described in the "who is an insured" section of your general liability and commercial auto liability policies.
 Ideally, it will provide broader coverage than your basic policies.